Jacobs2Jacob/Cocktail-Explorer-Frontend-Performance-UX-Demo/README.md

+Live demo hosted at https://yanivjacob.com as a frontend showcase.

 **To Execute:**
 -Run npm install.
 -Run the app with npm run dev.

 **Short Brief**
 SPA, Responsive, flex and smooth UI, using React and Typescript for exploring, creating and searching cocktails in a dynamic-responsive scrolling behaviour.